 - Railcards: See if you could save with a national or regional Railcard

 Make great savings on attractions and more when you travel with ScotRail.

 One of the region’s characteristics is its rural setting and picturesque countryside, and many of the attractions are some distance from the railway.
 Bus connections and taxis are available at the Galashiels Transport Interchange, just across the road from the station.

 Check out the individual offers to see what you could save.

 Built within the beautiful Glentress Forest, experience Go Ape's highest zip wire over the reservoirs in the valley.Closest station: Galashiels

-Get discounted admission at RYZE Edinburgh, Scotland's world-class trampoline park, when you travel by train.Closest station: Newtongrange
+10% off admission at Ryze, Scotland's world-class trampoline park, when you travel by train.Closest station: Newtongrange

 Develop the art of river fly fishing with a half day trout fishing package on River Tweed System.Closest station: Galashiels